|

 eye, and he turned south to see a band of dark warriors streaming

 towards them, hand crossbows raised.
-Poison, he muttered.
+Poison, he cried.

 RUN!